GWStuart/pman/README.md

 ### Usage Tips

-If you need to type certain characters into the bash terminal such as, !@#, put them in single brackets
+If you need to type certain characters into the bash terminal such as, !@#, put them in single brackets to avoid them being interpreted as terminal actions.

 ## License